Deadwooding: Robust Global Pruning for Deep Neural Networks: Experiments

-{\bf (1)} \emph{Deadwooding extracts pruned models that are more robust than their original complex models counterparts}. \emph{Deadwooding} achieves a mean improvement in {\sl era} (across all models, pruning \%s and datasets) of 19.5 ($\Delta(\cM_{\theta}$,$\cM_{\theta\downarrow})$) and 9.17 ($\Delta(\cM_{\theta}^r$,$\cM_{\theta\downarrow}^r)$) percentage points than the original models (PT=$0$\%) while pruning generic and robust models.
+{$\bullet$} \emph{Deadwooding extracts pruned models that are more robust than their original complex counterparts}. \emph{Deadwooding} achieves a mean improvement in by {\sl era} $5.63$ ($\Delta(\cM_{\theta}^r$,$\cM_{\theta\downarrow}^r)$) percentage points with respect to the original models (PT=$0$\%).

-{\bf (2)} \emph{Deadwooding produces highly accurate pruned models}.
-A significant decrease in {\sl eba} may limit the usability of the pruned models, specifically in applications such as health monitoring and autonomous systems.
-Pruning, in general, reduces overfitting, leading to more generalizable models, thus, resulting in accuracy improvement \cite{bartoldson2020generalizationstability}.
-However, extreme pruning may generate networks with insufficient parameters to model the classification function, resulting in a loss of {\sl eba}.
-The reported results show that \emph{Deadwooding} achieves pruned models having small {\sl eba} reductions or even improvements in benign accuracy.
+{$\bullet$} \emph{Deadwooding produces highly accurate pruned models}.
+While it is folklore that pruning, in general, reduces overfitting and, thus, may result in accuracy improvement \cite{bartoldson2020generalizationstability}, extreme pruning may generate networks with insufficient parameters to model the classification function, resulting in a loss of {\sl eba}.
+Surprisingly, the reported results show that \emph{Deadwooding} achieves pruned models having {\sl eba} comparable to original model. {\em This is significant, as large decreases in {\sl eba} may limit the usability of the pruned models, especially in applications such as health monitoring and autonomous systems.}

-{\bf (3)} \emph{Deadwooding achieves consistently high robustness and accuracy across all pruning ratios.} This is a strong characteristic of \emph{Deadwooding}, which is able to retain {\sl eba} comparable to that of the original models (within 3\% difference) even when pruning 99\% of the models parameters.
-This is in sharp contrast with other SOA methods.

-{\bf (4)} \emph{Deadwooding achieves highly robust pruned models irrespective of whether the original complex model’s training is adversarial or not.} It is common to use complex models pre-trained on large datasets in different applications (e.g., YOLO for object detection), where models are not necessarily adversarially trained.
-That limits the SoA \citeauthor{sehwag2020hydra}'s scope that performed pruning only on adversarially trained complex original models.
-A critical characteristic of \emph{Deadwooding} is that its generated pruned models are highly robust and accurate for both generic ($\cM_\theta$) and robust ($\cM_\theta^r$) original complex models (PT($=0$\%)).